 - fluid tablets or diuretics

-- potassium tablets and potassium containing salt substitutes (e.g. Span-K, Slow-K, Mag-K) or other medicinal products that may increase potassium
+- potassium tablets, potassium containing salt substitutes or other medicines that may increase potassium

 Taking a combination of irbesartan with a thiazide diuretic (fluid tablet) and an anti-inflammatory medicine may damage your kidneys.

 If you are taking any of these, you may need a different dose, or you may need to take different medicines.

 Other medicines not listed above may also interact with irbesartan.

 Follow all directions given to you by your doctor and pharmacist carefully.
 They may differ to the information contained in this leaflet.